huang-emily/keep-me-SaFe/README.md

 ## Motivation
 In 2020, more than 6,700 pedestrians were killed while walking and using wheelchairs, despite a dramatic decrease in the number of cars on the road and the number of miles traveled.
 Because our team was split between those who relied on public transport versus those who relied on our own cars, we thought this was an intriguing topic to delve into in order to understand why this phenomenon was happening, especially since traffic collisions and deaths are preventable and often occur as a result of the way transportation in the United States has been designed – for the fast, uninterrupted movement of vehicles.

-Looking through tools that seeked to remedy this, we saw they weren't as approachable for users to learn more nor user-friendly to use on their phones if they were out already.Because of this, we wanted to see if there was a way to bring more awareness to pedestrians before they started their routes without making it an intimidating tool to use.
+**Looking through tools that seeked to remedy this, we saw they weren't as approachable for users to learn more nor user-friendly to use on their phones if they were out already.** Because of this, we wanted to see if there was a way to bring more awareness to pedestrians before they started their routes without making it an intimidating tool to use.

 ## Project Proposal